sian-wusidi/StegoGAN/README.md

 ## Acknowledgement
-We appreciate the open source code from:
-* Public code of [Cycle-GAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) (for base architecture).
+We appreciate the open source code from [Cycle-GAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) (for base architecture).